Refugee & Asylum Seeker Mental Health

 - Case studies resource – an educational resource for staff from organisations whom work with people from refugee and asylum seeker background who are experiencing mental health difficulties.

-- Referral pathways tool and support documents– a tool to support workers to refer to mental health services.
+- Referral Pathways Tool (Updated March 2020) and support documents– a tool to support workers to refer to mental health services.

 - Final Report Summary June 2017 – Improving access to mental health services for refugees and asylum seekers.